-For nearly 70 years, Kinsey Institute researchers and affiliates have explored the what, how, and why of sexuality, gender, relationships, and reproduction to learn how we live our sexual lives—with others and ourselves.
+For over 75 years, Kinsey Institute researchers and affiliates have explored the what, how, and why of sexuality, gender, relationships, and reproduction to learn how we live our sexual lives—with others and ourselves.

 How do people behave in their sexual lives?
 In the 1940s and '50s, Alfred Kinsey and his team of researchers documented what American men and women did in their sexual lives and determined that sexual behavior comprises more than physical contact.
 It also includes desire, arousal, attraction, and fantasy.
 Recent research explores why people do what they do and the variation of their experiences.